See all chapters of A Guide to Solvency II.

 - The cash flows of the assigned portfolio of assets must be fixed and cannot be changed by the issuers of the assets or any third parties, save that:

-- a right of the issuer or a third party to change the cash flows of an asset is permitted provided that the (re)insurer will receive sufficient compensation to allow it to obtain the same cash flows by reinvesting in assets of an equivalent or better credit quality.
+- A right of the issuer or a third party to change the cash flows of an asset is permitted provided that the (re)insurer will receive sufficient compensation to allow it to obtain the same cash flows by reinvesting in assets of an equivalent or better credit quality.

 PRA Approach

-- Bonds or other assets with similar cash flow characteristics.
-The PRA takes the view that assets can be grouped into an MA asset portfolio, which in aggregate satisfies the requirement for “bonds or other assets with similar cash flow characteristics.”
+- Bonds or Other Assets With Similar Cash Flow Characteristics: The PRA takes the view that assets can be grouped into an MA asset portfolio, which in aggregate satisfies the requirement for “bonds or other assets with similar cash flow characteristics”.
 In this case, the PRA expects the relevant (re)insurer to indicate clearly where groups of assets need to be considered in aggregate to demonstrate these qualities.

-- Same currency.
-The PRA takes the view that, even if an individual asset in an MA asset portfolio is denominated in a currency different to the currency of the expected liability cash flows, this does not necessarily mean that such asset would fall short of satisfying the relevant condition in Article 77b(1)(c), provided that the MA asset portfolio in aggregate replicates the expected liability cash flows in the relevant currency.
+- Same Currency: The PRA takes the view that, even if an individual asset in an MA asset portfolio is denominated in a currency different to the currency of the expected liability cash flows, this does not necessarily mean that such asset would fall short of satisfying the relevant condition in Article 77b(1)(c), provided that the MA asset portfolio in aggregate replicates the expected liability cash flows in the relevant currency.
 This includes, for instance, where a foreign currency bond with an appropriate currency swap is used in combination to generate a cash flow in the relevant currency.

-- the issuer of an index-linked bond has a right of early redemption in the event the relevant index is no longer available.
+- The issuer of an index-linked bond has a right of early redemption in the event the relevant index is no longer available.

-- any variation in timing, duration or quantum of cash flows from the reinsurance asset is solely attributable to and reflects the variation in the timing, duration or quantum of cash flows of the underlying (re)insurance obligations that are covered by the reinsurance asset;
+- Any variation in timing, duration or quantum of cash flows from the reinsurance asset is solely attributable to and reflects the variation in the timing, duration or quantum of cash flows of the underlying (re)insurance obligations that are covered by the reinsurance asset.

-- the cash flows of the reinsurance asset replicate the cash flows of the underlying (re)insurance obligations covered without giving rise to material mismatch risk;
+- The cash flows of the reinsurance asset replicate the cash flows of the underlying (re)insurance obligations covered without giving rise to material mismatch risk.

-- the (re)insurance obligations that are covered under the reinsurance asset satisfy the MA liability eligibility conditions;
+- The (re)insurance obligations that are covered under the reinsurance asset satisfy the MA liability eligibility conditions.

-- the inclusion of the reinsurance asset in an MA portfolio is consistent with the assumptions underlying the MA, including the assumption that insurance and reinsurance undertakings will hold the matching assets to maturity.
+- The inclusion of the reinsurance asset in an MA portfolio is consistent with the assumptions underlying the MA, including the assumption that insurance and reinsurance undertakings will hold the matching assets to maturity.

-6. Calculation of the MA
+5. Calculation of the Matching Adjustment

-A. General
+General

 Solvency II